-We made a sofa pit for our theater room!!
-It turned out awesome so I’m going to share how we made it in this tutorial.
+We made a sofa pit for our basement theater room!!
+It turned out awesome so I’m going to share how we made it here.
 The story behind this sofa pit is that we love being able to put our feet up and snuggle down while watching movies and this meant that a regular depth sofa for our theater room was out of the question.
 We need an ultra-deep sofa.
 I googled endlessly trying to find an affordable sofa matching all our criteria with zero luck.
 So we were left with two options: we could either get a custom sofa made (insanely pricey at the size we wanted) or we needed to think outside the box… So we got creative and created what we consider the ultimate DIY sofa pit using Ikea chaise units and our own sofa pit frame that we designed and built!
 This sofa pit is HUGE!
 It’s around 12.5 ft by 5 ft which is 62+ square feet of sofa!!!
 This tutorial shares our entire process and instructions for how we made this sofa pit come together.

 I’ll start at the beginning.
 This was our criteria for the sofa we wanted: